House of the Virgin Mary: Gospel and patristic authors

-Saint Epiphanius of Salamis in the fourth century was the first author in mentioning the traditional faith of the Assumption of Mary in body and soul to the Heaven, and coming from Ephesus.
+Saint Epiphanius of Salamis in the fourth century was the first author in mentioning the traditional faith of the Assumption of Mary in body and soul to Heaven, and coming from Ephesus.

-Like many other patristic authors, he based this assumption on the Gospel of John chapter 19,18-30, with Jesus on the Cross asking to the Apostle and Evangelist to take care of the Saint Mother of God into his home.
+Like many other patristic authors, he based this assumption on John 19,18-30, with Jesus on the Cross asking to the Apostle and Evangelist to take care of the Saint Mother of God into his home.
 "However, the evidence that St. Mary actually stayed there is not very strong, and there are much better indications that her permanent house was in Jerusalem."

 Position of the Roman Catholic Church

 The Roman Catholic Church has never pronounced on the authenticity of the house, for lack of scientifically acceptable evidence.
 It has, however, from the blessing of the first pilgrimage by Pope Leo XIII in 1896, taken a positive attitude towards the site.
 Pope Pius XII, in 1951, following the definition of the dogma of the Assumption in 1950, elevated the house to the status of a Holy Place, a privilege later made permanent by Pope John XXIII.
 The site is visited and venerated by Muslims as well as Christians.
-Pilgrims drink from a spring under the house which is believed to have healing properties.
 A liturgical ceremony is held here every year on August 15 to commemorate the Assumption of Mary.